GIVE A FAQ

 How do I get to Nelson for our helicopter transfer?

 Once you have arrived in Nelson and found your way to Front Street, turn north – towards the lake – onto Hall Street then cross the railway tracks and turn left at the first stop sign onto Lakeside Drive.
 Continue for 1/2 mile and before you cross the bridge, you will see to your right the Norman Stibbs Airport (grey building with red roof).
-Pull into the parking lot, unload your gear, then park on either side of the road along the chain-link fence.
+Pull into the parking lot, unload your gear, then park on either side of the road along the long term chain-link fence.
 Note: If you have extra gear or valuables, you may leave these at our town office for safekeeping.

 At the Nelson airport, where do I park?